vrattina/treasure_hunt/pirate_code.md

 # Pirate code

-I.    The Captain and Quartermaster to receive two shares of a prize: the master, boatswain,
+I.    The Captain and Quartermaster to receive two shares of a prize, the First-mate to
-      and gunner, one share and a half, and other officers one and quarter.
+      receive one share of a prize.

 II.
 Every man has equal title to the fresh provisions, or strong liquors, and may use
       them at pleasure, unless a scarcity makes it necessary, for the good of all, to vote